zawislakm/SWIFT-Task/README.md

 }
 ```

-For a correct request like this:
+For a valid request like this:

 ```json
 {